AUDIY/FIREEEE/README.md

 ## FAQ
 ### 1. What is a “serial” FIR filter?
-A serial FIR filter (also known as a single-MAC FIR filter) is an architecture that performs the multiply-accumulate operation sequentially using a single multiplier and adder per channel.
+A serial FIR filter (also known as a single-MAC FIR filter) is an architecture that performs multiply-accumulate operations sequentially using a single multiplier and adder per channel.

 This approach reduces hardware resource usage and is suitable for FPGA designs where arithmetic resources are limited.
 ### 2. What motivated this project?
 Many FIR filter implementations on GitHub use fully parallel multipliers and adders.
-While this allows high throughput, the maximum tap count is limited by hardware resources.
+While this allows high throughput, the number of taps is limited by hardware resources.

 Vendor-generated FIR IP cores often use serial architectures, but they are